luketpeterson/atomspace-bootstrap-guide/contents/02_representing_knowledge.rst

 We use the :code:`cog-value->list` OpenCog function to convert the :code:`QueueValue` into a Scheme list, and then use Sheme's :scheme:`car` to extract the first element of that list.
 Finally, we can use the :code:`cog-number` OpenCog function to convert the :code:`NumberNode` into a Scheme number, before performing the arithmetic in Scheme.

 .. note:: QUESTION for someone smarter than me.
 Why does (cog-value-ref) give me "index out of range" errors on QueueValues??
-It seems like this should be something that works, conceptually.
-If not, what are the preferred semantics (most efficient) for dequeueing an element?
+Conceptually, it seems like this should be something that should work.
+If not, what are the preferred semantics (most efficient) for dequeueing an element from a QueueValue?

 That's probably enough on this simple query.
-If you want a more complete explanation, the documentation for :code:`VariableNode` is here: `<https://wiki.opencog.org/w/VariableNode>`_ and the documentation for :code:`MeetLink` is here: `<https://wiki.opencog.org/w/MeetLink>`_
+If you want a more complete explanation, the documentation for :code:`VariableNode` is here: `<https://wiki.opencog.org/w/VariableNode>`_ and the documentation for :code:`MeetLink` is here: `<https://wiki.opencog.org/w/MeetLink>`_ and :code:`QueryLink` is here: `<https://wiki.opencog.org/w/QueryLink>`_

 More Elaborate Queries with other Link Types
 ------------------------------------------------------------------------